6f5/seed-prep/readme.md

 // Options Object
 const options = {
+  locale: "en_US", // You can set any locale you want but en_US is the default
   total: 10, // The number of objects or times to generate
   fields: [
     {